 NCPG encourages everyone to Have the Conversation about Problem Gambling.
 Most adults gamble or know someone who gambles, and therefore could benefit from programs to prevent gambling addiction.
 We believe many who suffer in silence do so because they don’t know why they developed a problem, what gambling addiction is or where to get help.
 Use the resources on this page to learn the signs of problem gambling and know that help is available.

-Visit the PGAM Highlights Page to see how others are having the conversation about problem gambling.
+Visit the PGAM Highlights Page to see how our state affiliates, advocates and other stakeholders observed PGAM this year — and how others are having the conversation about problem gambling.

 PGAM is a grassroots campaign.
 We have provided a number of resources, free of charge, for you to share in your community.
 We encourage you to use and adapt these resources to meet the general goals of PGAM.
 There is no limit on the opportunities; be creative!

-Share your efforts with us on the Problem Gambling Awareness Month Facebook page and Twitter, #pgam or #HaveTheConvo or by contacting Amy Feinberg at email@example.com
+Share your efforts with us on the Problem Gambling Awareness Month Facebook page and Twitter, #pgam or #HaveTheConvo or by contacting NCPG at firstname.lastname@example.org

 PGAM Logo Files are available in several formats.
 You may download the logo and use it on your materials for your own campaign.

 NEW!
-PGAM Posters in 2016!
+PGAM Posters!
 You may download these posters and use them in your own campaign.

 Thank you to the Oregon Lottery for their support.